MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 You can switch the environment at any time and start working in it.
 You can also copy a survey from one environment to another.
 When you copy a survey to another environment, only the survey structure and its branching rules are copied&mdash;invitations, responses, and associated flows aren't copied.

 To work with surveys in an environment, install the [Forms Pro app from Microsoft AppSource](https://appsource.microsoft.com/product/dynamics-365/mscrm.shimla?tab=Overview), and assign the Survey Owner role to users.
 If you switch to an environment that doesn't have Forms Pro, an error message is displayed.

+When you install the Forms Pro app, an application user named Microsoft Forms Pro is created automatically.
+The email address used by the application user is enterprisesurveyappuser@contoso.com.
+This user is created to allow Forms Pro Azure service to authenticate with Common Data Service and is primarily used for pushing survey responses.
+The user is a non-interactive, non-login user, and is assigned the System Administrator role.

 > [!NOTE]
 > - If you have organizations for Dynamics 365 Sales, Customer Service, Marketing, and Talent, Forms Pro entities are already installed in these organizations.